Perimenopause: Perils To Pearls

 “Misogyny is built into medical education.” -Dr. Sharon Malone (ob/gyn, menopause expert, women’s health advocate, chief medical advisor at Alloy Health, and author of NYT bestseller Grown Woman Talk).

-I’ve gleaned many pearls of wisdom from my perilous perimenopusal pitfalls.
+I’ve gleaned many pearls of wisdom from my perilous perimenopausal pitfalls.
 I have learned so much about how to take care of my body, mind, and spirit thanks to this transition-from holistic care to hormone replacement therapy-all of which have fostered deeper self-love and compassion.
-But what I find helps the most is knowing you’re not alone.
+But what I find helps the most, is knowing you’re not alone.
 Sharing our experiences is the ultimate form of healing and support.
-So I am called to share my own for whoever else may be going through (or supporting a loved one who is going through) similar issues.
+So I am called to share my own for whomever else may be going through (or supporting a loved one who is going through) similar issues.
 You are not crazy, this is real, you most certainly are not alone, and things can get better.

-I began experiencing symptoms of perimenopuase years before I understood what was happening to me.
+I began experiencing symptoms of perimenopause years before I understood what was happening to me.
 It took things getting really bad to open my eyes to the reality that-without realizing it due to lack of knowledge-perimenopause had begun a body/mind takeover, often leaving a trail of upset in its wake, while causing me to feel scared of or disappointed in myself.
 Without understanding there was a legitimate cause behind these extreme moments made me feel out of control.

 No one ever warns you when you get pregnant around 30+ that you are timing your perimenopause perfectly with your teenager’s puberty, so hormones are currently all the rage in our home-pun intended.